-The Intensive and Professional English MBA programs offer courses in English, and the French Professional MBA program offers courses in French.
+The Professional English MBA program offers courses in English, and the French Professional MBA program offers courses in French.

 Due to the program format and the team-based learning style, you are expected to stay in your program option for the duration of your MBA.
 Some exceptions may be granted with the approval of the MBA Program Director.

-You may complete the intensive MBA in 12 months with daytime classes from 8:30 a.m. to 4 p.m.
 The professional MBA is a 24-month program with classes on evenings and weekends.
-The intensive program requires 18 units per term, while the professional requires 9 units per term.
 Some exceptions may apply depending on the availability of electives and internships.

 Yes, one of the mandatory experiential learning components in the Management Consulting concentration is the Management Consulting Project.

 You will have the opportunity to put your skills and learnings to work with a real client who needs to solve a current problem or business case they are facing.
 The consulting project, worth 3 core units, is supervised by a Telfer professor who coaches you along the way and ensures your team stays on track throughout the term.

 Our clients range over many industries and are matched by students’ interests and expertise.
 Students may also seek their own client and get approval from the MBA program director to ensure it meets the program's evaluation criteria.

 Some of our past consulting project clients include: